dageorge1111/psar/README.md

  - Collected using a daemon called sadc
  - Defaults to collecting one snapshot of usage every 10 minutes via cron.
 Schedule is in `/etc/cron.d/sysstat`
  - Connect `proc` files with the sar snapshots
+### IO:
+ - rchar is the number of bytes that the process has read from storage or a page cache aka the number of bytes requested from the process
+ - read_bytes is the number of bytes the kernel actually fetches from disk
+ - similar logic for wchar and write_bytes
+ - cancelled_write_bytes are the number of bytes written by user requested but never hit the disk
+ - rchar(from cache) does not contribute to iowait
+ - iowait is the percentage of time the CPU spent idle waiting for an I/O operation to complete
+ - Programmed IO is the simplest possible I/O method where microprocessors have a explicit sequence of instructions and a single input and output
+ - Interrupt driven IO is when the CPU instructs an IO device to start the task and generate an interrupt when done.
+This however leads to many unneccessary interrupts after something like a single character transmitted
+ - DMA controller/chip allows a device to transfer data from memory directly without the CPU manually copying byte by byte by setting up a few registers for a source address, a destination address, a size of transfer, and a direction(read or write).
+DMA controller takes over and works without any further CPU instructions and raises interrupt when done
+ - Usually reads cause iowait since it is blocking until the data arrives, writes are usually buffered.
+ - However, if writes are happening after explicitely flushing the disk, the kernel's writeback thread is overwhelmed and write buffers fill up aka explicitely flushed writing
+ - Buffered writing will rarely cause iowait unless the dirty page threshold is exceeded where kernel blocks until it is cleared

 ## Daemon:
 ### First Fork: